TwoBitMachines/FlareEngineDocs/docs/html/_sources/playerAbilities/meleeAbility.rst.txt

 +++++

 All melee attacks that are children of the player object will be registered automatically on scene start.
 Unlike firearms, only one melee attack can be active at at a time.
-The melee attack that will be executed will always be the first one in the list.

 .. list-table::
    :widths: 25 100